 Note: This article appears in the March 2018 issue of A&E magazine.
-To ensure that you can access this and other industry-focused pieces, be sure to subscribe today!

 This column is being written to demonstrate practical uses of CorelDRAW for those working within the awards and engraving industry.
 For those new to Corel, I suggest concentrating on the basics from books, media, seminars or tutoring, with the aim of becoming productive as soon as possible.
 Earn while you learn.
 And the most effective way to learn is by repeated use, gaining proficiency and then moving forward adding new skills.
 These articles try to focus on skills relevant to our readers’ needs.
 Procedure descriptions are somewhat generic due to wide variation in Corel versions.
 Consult your version documentation as needed.